gammu/gammu/docs/manual/gammu/index.rst

     .. option:: VCARD10|VCARD21 file SM|ME location [-nokia]

-        Read phonebook entry from file created by \fBbackup\fR option and saves in VCARD 1.0 (only name and default number) or VCARD 2.1 (all entry details with all numbers, text and name) format as SMS.
+        Read phonebook entry from file created by :option:`gammu backup` option and saves in VCARD 1.0 (only name and default number) or VCARD 2.1 (all entry details with all numbers, text and name) format as SMS.
 The location identifies position of contact item to be read in backup file (usually 1, but can be useful in case the backup contains more items).

     .. option:: WAPINDICATOR URL Title